elvykiung/indoorplants/README.md

 - React Native
 - [Expo.io](https://expo.io/)

-# challange for the app
+# challenge for the app
 - cross referance data( most of the plants have server different name, diffrent site have diffrent care tips)
 - water perdiction since it is very depend on the user location, house condition, plants size and soil type etc.
 - work on mobile app for the first time